modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 ## Per User, Teams Usage Information (counts of activity)

+Teamwork Analytics collects the following from [getTeamsUserActivityUserDetail](https://docs.microsoft.com/en-us/graph/api/reportroot-getteamsuseractivityuserdetail?view=graph-rest-beta) API call.

-For each user with any [Activity](https://docs.microsoft.com/en-us/graph/api/reportroot-getteamsuseractivityuserdetail?view=graph-rest-beta), the number of the following actions.
+For each user with any Activity, the number of the following actions.
 This is solely the quantity per user of each activity for that date.
 These are held in the [ActivityUserDetails](database%20documentation/Tables/ActivityUserDetails) table and used in the Teams Usage reports

 - Team Chat Message Count